PDC-support/hpc-intro-retired/_episodes/13-workflows.md

 # HPC workflows

+> This material is based on [this CodeRefinery lesson](https://coderefinery.github.io/reproducible-research/03-workflow-management/)

 ## Directory structure for projects

 - It is good to keep all files associated with a project in a single folder.